RAF Scampton: Role and operations

-RAF Scampton is now home to the Control and Reporting Centre Scampton, and the Mobile Meteorological Unit.
+RAF Scampton was home to the Control and Reporting Centre Scampton, and the Mobile Meteorological Unit.

 The Red Arrows were previously based here and fell under No. 22 Group, although RAF Scampton is actually administered by No. 1 Group.
 The reason for this being that No. 1 Air Control Centre is a No. 1 Group air defence radar unit, with its permanent operations room, Control and Reporting Centre Scampton, providing assistance to the coverage at RAF Boulmer.
 RAF Scampton's primary responsibility is training, but it can also provide defence coverage following any technical disruptions at RAF Boulmer.
 Another responsibility of the station is the provision of deployable command and control capability using containerised equipment that can be delivered worldwide, thereby delivering similar capability to that of the permanent Control and Reporting Centres.
 No. 1 ACC provides the main operational unit for fighter controllers and aerospace systems operators in the RAF.
 Operators usually train at the Control and Reporting Centres of Boulmer and Scampton before putting their training into practice at No. 1 ACC or on the Boeing E-3D Sentry.

 Until the closing of RAF Kirton in Lindsey, Scampton had administrative control over the satellite site, fifteen miles to the north.

 In 2015, part of the accommodation facilities at Scampton underwent significant refurbishment, particularly those of Gibson Barracks.
 The improvements consisted of replacement of windows, refurbishment and repair of external concrete areas and provision of new escape stairs.
 The barracks had lain unused for over twenty years, and as a consequence of the neglect had fallen into a state of disrepair.
 The building was converted into teaching space in the 1980s, but with the subsequent lack of investment on the station the block was allowed to fall into disuse.
 Following a re-examination of the viability of the base undertaken following the closure of RAF Kirton in Lindsey and the resulting transfer of personnel, as well as the realisation by English Heritage of the importance of the structure and its association with the Dams Raid, it was decided to convert the block back to residential use.
 Although the building is not listed, it is situated within a site of significant heritage value due to its links to Operation Chastise.
 The accommodation consists of 48 bedrooms with communal facilities.

 Met Office meteorological data

-The Mobile Meteorological Unit is staffed by full-time RAF reserve officers as part of the civilian Meteorological Office, aiding in providing weather and climate information for local forecasts.
+The Mobile Meteorological Unit was staffed by full-time RAF reserve officers as part of the civilian Meteorological Office, aiding in providing weather and climate information for local forecasts.
 The unit maintains and repairs equipment for the support of out of area flying operations.